soufkyo/soufkyo/README.md

 - 👋 Hi, I’m @Soufiane Aouad
-- 👀 I’m interested in web dev
+- 👀 I’m interested in mobile dev
 - 🌱 I’m currently learning new tech
 - 💞️ I’m looking to collaborate on successful  dev team
 - 📫 How to reach me soufkyo@gamail.com